mach-composer/mach-composer-cli/docs/src/topics/deployment/config/aws.md

 ## HTTP routing

-If any component used in a MACH Composer stack is defined with an [`endpoint`](../../../reference/syntax/components.md), MACH Composer will create the necessary resources to be able to route traffic to that components.
+If any component used in a MACH composer stack is defined with an [`endpoint`](../../../reference/syntax/components.md), MACH composer will create the necessary resources to be able to route traffic to that components.

 The information needed for components to add custom routes to that API Gateway